Create a geo-distributed app solution to direct traffic with Azure and Azure Stack

 From the left menu, select App Services, and then select the web app name.

 In the left-hand navigation of the web app page, scroll to the Settings section and select Scale up (App Service plan).

-Ensure the web app is not in the Free or Shared tier.
+Ensure the web app isn't in the Free or Shared tier.
 The web app's current tier is highlighted in a dark blue box.

-Custom SSL is not supported in the Free or Shared tier.
-To upscale, follow the steps in the next section, or Choose your pricing tier page and skip to Upload and bind your SSL certificate.
+Custom SSL isn't supported in the Free or Shared tier.
+To upscale, follow the steps in the next section or the Choose your pricing tier page and skip to Upload and bind your SSL certificate.